shrvan30/flash-attention-cuda/benchmarks/README.md

 # Benchmarks Folder

-This folder contains the scripts and the folders where we save our test results.
-We want to see how fast our GPU code is compared to our normal CPU code.
+This folder contains the scripts and the folders where I saved test results. i want to see how fast our GPU code is compared to normal CPU code.

 ### What is inside here?
 * **plot_benchmarks.py**: A Python script that takes the numbers from our GPU tests and turns them into nice graphs.